Linings and Interlinings: Part II

 There are solutions to prevent or conceal light holes.
 I have seen suggestions to paint over the holes with a product sold by lining companies, or even gesso or white out.
 While this does work, I am skeptical about how this will last long term as window treatments are used daily and exposed to sunlight, changes in temperature and moisture.
 There are fabrication methods that can minimize the amount of stitching needed, such as using adhesive tapes at hems and headings, and iron-on rib tape on the back of Roman shades.
 Hand sewing side hems can also leave less noticeable holes than using a blind hemming machine.

-Not everyone wants to block sunlight, and having light filter through fabric is a beautiful thing.
-We walk into homes and remark about how bright and sunny they are!
+Not everyone wants their window coverings to block sunlight, and having light filter through fabric can be a beautiful thing.
+I often walk into homes and remark about how bright and sunny they are!
 But for media rooms, bedrooms and in homes with intense sun exposure, blackout is phenomenal.

 Blackout can also be used as an interlining on window treatments that have a color lining, to keep the contrasting fabric from shadowing through to the face.
 An example would be swags and jabots where the lining turns to the face as the jabot is folded.

 Another material to consider is Apollo (Hanes Fabrics) which is a woven material that filters almost all light.
-(See photo above).
-It is a super-dimout, which will create blackout when paired with many face fabrics.
+It is a super-dimout, which will create blackout when paired with many face fabrics but will not create full blackout on light color face fabrics.
 Apollo is 100% polyester, and is woven with black fibers sandwiched in the middle.
-(It does not have foam applied to the fabric).
-It is a soft, fluid material that doesn't wrinkle so it is a great choice for many styles of window treatments, but it will not hold folds or creases and does not marry well with face fabrics.
-This can cause separation of the layers, and billowing.
-Not a problem on a puddled drapery, or stationary balloon shade but it is a problem on a traversing drapery, or functional shade.
+(See photo below).
+It is a soft, fluid material that doesn't wrinkle which makes it a good choice for many styles of window treatments.
+But, this type of material it will not hold folds or creases, and does not marry well with face fabrics.
+This can cause a separation of the layers, and billowing.
+I do not recommend this lining for traversing draperies or flat roman shades where you want the vertical or horizontal folds to remain straight and even.
+Apollo works better for a decorative styles of drapery with tie-backs or Italian stringing or for a drapery with added length to "break" or puddle on the floor.

 There is one more blackout option; French blackout, which I will share in Part III of this series followed by interlinings in part IV.